ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 Given weights and values of n items, put these items in a knapsack of a fixed capacity to get the maximum total value in the knapsack.

-## Input
+### Input
 - #### `capacity`
   Type: `long long`

-  It is the maximum capacity of the knapsack, in which we have to put weights.
+  Represents the maximum capacity of the knapsack, in which we have to put weights.

 - #### `numberOfItems`
   Type: `long long`

-  It is the total number of items given.
+  Represents the total number of items given.

 - #### `weights`
   Type: `vector<long long>`

-  vector array of the weights for the items given.
+  vector of the weights for the items given.

 - #### `values`
   Type: `vector<long long>`

-  vector array of the values for the items given.
+  vector of the values for the items given.

 ### Output
 - #### `maxItems[numberOfItems][capacity]`